gojimmypi/RFID_Logger/README.md

 The code is Arduino-style C created in Visual Studio using the [Visual Micro Extension](https://www.visualmicro.com/); see also the [Arduino IDE for Visual Studio (Visual Micro) on the marketplace](https://marketplace.visualstudio.com/items?itemName=VisualMicro.ArduinoIDEforVisualStudio).
 It should also work just fine in the Arduino IDE (see the [RFID_Logger.ino](./RFID_Logger.ino) file)

-Check the the `ESP32 WROVER` is selected, and the appropriate settings for either environment:
+Check the the proper board is selected (e.g. `ESP32 WROVER` for the ThingPulse board), and the appropriate settings for either environment:

 ### Build with Visual Studio and Visual Micro Arduino IDE Extension.